The astronomical alignment you can see in the night sky this weekend

 The two-night event will begin Saturday, March 25, with the crescent moon appearing above Venus and topped off by Mars high in the western sky.

-On the evening of Sunday, March 26, the moon will be split between the two planets.
+On the evening of Sunday, March 26, the moon will “split” the two planets.

 The famous constellation Orion will also appear in the western sky just to the left of Mars, the moon, and Venus.
 You should be able to see it with a telescope.

-Orion can be seen half of the year, so I guess that isn’t a big deal.
-Orion’s shape is easy to pick out because of its many bright stars and signature Belt: three stars close together in a nearly straight line.
+Orion, however, can be seen in the night sky for around half of the year.
+Its shape is easy to pick out because of its many bright stars and its signature belt: three stars close together in a nearly straight line.